Federal Aid for Graduate Students

 How Do I Apply?

-To apply for federal financial aid, you must complete and file your FAFSA no later than February 15 if you are an incoming student, and May 15 if you are a returning student.
+To apply for federal financial aid, you must complete and file your FAFSA no later than February 15 if you are an incoming student, and May 15 if you are a returning graduate student.

 Based on the results of your FAFSA, Stevens will send you a financial aid offer, which may include a combination of different types of federal aid.
 We will also give you instructions at that time telling you how to accept all or part of the aid package.